Age-Related Memory Loss

-When it comes to memory, it’s “use it or lose it.”
-Just as physical exercise can make and keep your body stronger, mental exercise can make your brain work better and lower the risk of mental decline.
+Just as physical exercise can make and keep your body stronger, mental exercise can make your brain work better and lower your risk of mental decline.
 Try to find brain exercises that you find enjoyable.
-If you dislike what you’re doing, it won’t have the same benefit.
 The more pleasurable an activity is to you, the more powerful its effect will be on your brain.
 You can make some activities more enjoyable by appealing to your senses—by playing music during the exercise, for example, or lighting a scented candle, or rewarding yourself after you've finished.

 Here are some ideas for brain exercise, from light workouts to heavy lifting:

 Millions of readers rely on HelpGuide.org for free, evidence-based resources to understand and navigate mental health challenges.
 Please donate today to help us save, support, and change lives.Donate to HelpGuide.org today